 - Blend in the food processor for 3 minutes.
 I know it will seem like a long time, but it’s key to getting the authentic creamy texture.

-Is all hummus gluten free?
+Is hummus gluten-free?

-What can you eat with gluten free hummus?
+What can you eat with gluten-free hummus?

-- Fresh Pita-Use gluten free if needed.
+- Fresh Pita or Pita Chips-Use gluten-free if needed.

 - In Wraps and Sandwiches-There’s no need for mayo when you can slather hummus on your wraps and sandwiches for added flavor and moisture.